 The lowest numbers here belong to the US Congress, which for quite some time has polled lower than probably any other major institution in the United States.1 In fact, only 4% of Americans have a “great deal” of confidence in Congress as an institution.2

-On the other end of the spectrum, the military — which probably hit highs in unpopularity back during the Vietnam War era — is now consistently the most popular major institution, with a 73% positive rating.3 The military’s rating surely wouldn’t be so high if the draft still existed, and middle and upper class kids had to contribute a couple of years of their lives to military service.
-It’s easy to love the military if you don’t actually have to do anything with them.
+On the other end of the spectrum, the military — which probably hit highs in unpopularity back during the Vietnam War era — is now consistently the most popular major institution, with a 73% positive rating.
+The military’s rating surely wouldn’t be so high if the draft still existed, and middle and upper class kids had to contribute a couple of years of their lives to military service.
+It’s easy to love the military if you don’t actually have to be involved with them.
 Just saying.